cigroup-ol/metaopt/docs/getting_started.rst

     args = optimize(f)

-OrgES will optimize ``f`` in parellel and then return a list of arguments for which ``f`` is minimal.
+MetaOpt will optimize ``f`` in parellel and then return a list of arguments for which ``f`` is minimal.

-By default, OrgES uses the :class:`orges.optimizer.saes.SAESOptimizer` as optimizer.
-Other optimizers like the :class:`orges.optimizer.gridsearch.GridSearchOptimizer` can also be used.
+By default, MetaOpt uses the :class:`metaopt.optimizer.saes.SAESOptimizer` as optimizer.
+Other optimizers like the :class:`metaopt.optimizer.gridsearch.GridSearchOptimizer` can also be used.

 .. code-block:: python

-    from orges.optimizer.gridsearch import GridSearchOptimizer
+    from metaopt.optimizer.gridsearch import GridSearchOptimizer

     args = optimize(f, optimizer=GridSearchOptimizer())